dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/rect.md

 ```

 > [!Note]
-> Value range is [0.0f, 1.0f] when measuredInPercentage is true.
+> The valid range is [0.0f, 1.0f] when measuredInPercentage is true.

 ### left